jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_hours.rst

   - used `random.randint`_ to generate random numbers from the 24 hours in a day and :ref:`how to pass values<telephone>` them in the timestamps
   - then test that the ``duration`` :ref:`function<what is a function?>` subtracts the hour for ``sleep_time`` from the hour for ``wake_time``

-I also saw these :ref:`Exceptions<how to test if an Exception is raised>`
+I also saw these :ref:`Exceptions<how to test that an Exception is raised>`

 * :ref:`AssertionError<what causes AssertionError?>`
 * :ref:`TypeError<what causes TypeError?>`